February 21, 2018:

 Smith, renowned as a bench jockey and a major distraction behind the plate, was at his aggravating best during the 1925 Series.
-“Who are you?” he asked Bucky Harris when he came to the plate.
+“Who are you?” he asked Bucky Harris when Harris came to the plate.
 “I’m the manager,” Harris responded.
 “You’re just a messenger boy for Clark Griffith,” Smith said, probably spitting tobacco juice, as was his habit, on the batter’s pants.
-The harassment got so bad the Senators held a team meeting before lodging a protest with Commissioner Landis, who asked Pirates manager Bill McKechnie to tell Smith to cool it.
+The profanity and harassment got so bad the Senators held a team meeting before lodging a protest with Commissioner Landis, who asked Pirates manager Bill McKechnie to tell Smith to cool it.

-Washington slugger Goose Goslin probably got the worst of it, with Smith flapping his arms when Goslin approached the plate and making snide comments about Goose’s prominent nose.
+Washington slugger “Goose” Goslin probably got the worst of it, with Smith flapping his arms when Goslin approached the plate and making snide comments about Goose’s prominent nose.
 Those might have been Smith’s milder antics.
 Goslin, with Smith abusing him about his ancestry, looked at a third strike to end Game Seven.

 Making contact with opponents’ bats, usually before they were swinging, was a Smith specialty.
 Hall of Fame historian Lee Allen described Smith as “a tipper of bats beyond parallel” in a 1968 column.
-With Roger Peckinpaugh at bat in Game Seven, Smith became the first World Series backstop whose bat-tipping resulted in catcher’s interference.
+With Peckinpaugh at bat in Game Seven, Smith became the first World Series backstop whose bat-tipping resulted in catcher’s interference.

 Smith, a good left-hand batter, hit .350 in the series, including a key double in Game Seven.
 He would have hit an even .400 were it not for one of the most controversial catches in World Series history.
 Smith’s eighth-inning drive in Game Three was snared by Sam Rice before he tumbled into the temporary roped-off area in right field at Griffith Stadium.
 Rice eventually stood up holding the ball.
-Cy Rigler made the out call, provoking vehement protests by the Pirates, who were sure Rice had not held on.
+Umpire Cy Rigler made the out call, provoking vehement protests by the Pirates, who were sure Rice had not held on.
 In a letter opened after he died, Rice insisted he had.

-Landis, sitting next to Griffith in the stands for a rain-soaked Game Seven, wanted to call it with the Senators leading.
+Landis, sitting next to Griffith in the stands with both soaked as the rain intensified by the sixth inning, wanted to call it with the Senators leading.
 “You’re the world champs,” he told Griffith, Henry Thomas wrote in his excellent biography of his grandfather, Walter Johnson.
 But the Washington owner would have none of it, insisting that the game be played to its conclusion.